rdeepak2002/reddit-place-script-2022/docs/CONTRIBUTING.md

  2. Run [`black`](https://black.readthedocs.io/en/stable/) on the repo with `nox -rs black` to format the code
  3. Run `nox` on the root of the repo

+## Debugging

+You should be able to have a more descriptive trace in the code by using the `@logger.catch` decorator (see [documentation](https://loguru.readthedocs.io/en/stable/overview.html#exceptions-catching-within-threads-or-main))

 # Rules

 `nox` will run the following: